peer-open-source/xara-docs/source/user/manual/model/mp_constraint/rigidLink.rst

 Beam
 ~~~~

-For 2d and 3d problems with a **beam** type link, the constraint matrix (that matrix relating the responses at constrained node, :math:`U_c`, to responses at retained node, :math:`U_r`, i.e. :math:`U_c = C_{cr} U_r`, is constructed assuming small rotations.
+For 2d and 3d problems with a **beam** type link, the constraint matrix (that matrix relating the responses at constrained node, :math:`u_c`, to responses at retained node, :math:`u_r`, i.e. :math:`u_c = C_{cr} u_r`, is constructed assuming small rotations.
 For 3d problems this results in the following constraint matrix:

 .. math::
-  :label: rigidConstraintBeam3D

   \begin{bmatrix}
           1 & 0 & 0 & 0 & \Delta Z & -\Delta Y \\